NeelAiv/RetailStoreDiscounts2/README.md

   ```
 - Now hit the send button and you should get output like this ``1290.0``.
 This output denotes net payable amount.

+3. **Running from jar file**

+- Run ``mvn clean install`` command in your command prompt.
+- In the parent directory, target folder will be created, and you can see a jar file like ````RetailStoreDiscounts2-0.0.1-SNAPSHOT.jar````
+- Open the target folder directory and run the jar file with this command ``java -jar RetailStoreDiscounts2-0.0.1-SNAPSHOT.jar``
+- Now you can send same requests through Postman

 ## Running Tests

 - To run the test you should enter this command into your command prompt